U.S. bank regulators say four bank 'living wills' have shortcomings

-WASHINGTON (Reuters) - U.S. banking regulators said Tuesday that ‘living wills’ submitted by eight large U.S. banks are satisfactory, but half of those plans have “shortcomings” that should be addressed in the future.
+WASHINGTON (Reuters) - U.S. banking regulators said Tuesday that “living wills” submitted by eight large U.S. banks are satisfactory, but half of those plans have “shortcomings” that should be addressed in the future.

 The Federal Reserve and Federal Deposit Insurance Corporation found shortcomings in plans from Bank of America (BAC.N), Goldman Sachs (GS.N), Morgan Stanley (MS.N) and Wells Fargo (WFC.N), detailing how they could be safely taken apart should they face bankruptcy.